INTRODUCTION : the goal of this project is to

 installed in order to save Sysops a lot of time

 packages.
 There are absolutely no special patch

 make things easier.

-- A new updated SD card image is in
+- New updated SD card image based on

-- It will include an image of Raspberry Pi linux
+- It includes an image of Raspberry Pi linux

 copied on a 8GB SD card.

 around 30% of an 8GB SD card (15% if 16 GB card

 - You may also send an 8 or 16 GB, SD or micro